coq/coq/doc/tools/docgram/README.md

 `OPTINREF` - applies the local `OPTINREF` edit to every nonterminal

-`EXPAND` - expands LIST0, LIST1, LIST* ...
-SEP and OPT constructs into
-new non-terminals

 ### Local edits

 `DELETE <production>` - removes the specified production from the grammar